Myanmar National Democratic Alliance Army: 2009 Kokang conflict

 In August 2009, the Myanmar National Democratic Alliance Army became involved in a violent conflict with the Myanmar Armed Forces.
 This was the largest outbreak of fighting between ethnic armies and government troops since the signing of the ceasefire 20 years earlier.

-As a result of the conflict, the MNDAA lost control of the Kokang Self-Administered Zone, and as many as 30,000 refugees fled to Yunnan province in neighbouring China.
+As a result of the conflict, the MNDAA lost control of Kokang, and as many as 30,000 refugees fled to Yunnan province in neighbouring China.
+The Kokang area became the Kokang Self-Administered Zone on 20 August 2010, however, it was recognized as illegal by MNDAA.

 2015 offensive

 On 9 February 2015 the MNDAA tried to retake the area, clashing with Burmese government forces in Laukkai.
 The skirmishes left a total of 47 Government soldiers dead and 73 wounded.
 After several months of intense conflict, Kokang insurgents had failed to capture Laukkai.
 Following the incident, the government of China was accused of giving military assistance to the ethnic Kokang soldiers.

 2017 clashes

 On 6 March 2017, MNDAA insurgents attacked police and military posts in Laukkai, resulting in the deaths of 30 people.